mohamedhamed1234/AltenVehicle/README.md

 I have used TeamCity for CI and testing the project

+# Dokerizing the solution

+All the projects in the solution have been Dockerized

 # CLOUD PLATFORM USED

 i have used AWS as cloud platform for hosting the Web App and for the microservices